Alarm Sounds In Indiana Amid Spike In COVID-19 Cases And Hospitalizations, Serious ICU Bed Shortage

 Professor Micah Pollak, who has been crunching COVID numbers in the state from the start, points out this affects you at home too.

 “We have a crisis in our hospitals right now, and regardless of how you feel about covid, this is a problem that’s going to affect everyone,” Pollak said.
-“If you have a heart attack, break your arm, get into a car accident, there simply isn’t enough ICU beds for you.”MORE NEWS: Woman Attacked, Beaten, Robbed Near Belmont And Sheffield Avenues
+“If you have a heart attack, break your arm, get into a car accident, there simply isn’t enough ICU beds for you.”MORE NEWS: Family Runs To Lurie Children's Hospital For Help After Being Carjacked In Streeterville

 Also addressed in the briefing Wednesday was the shortage of COVID-19 rapid tests.
 The state revealed it is looking into “other sources” and is not ruling out federal aid.